 You need to close the college recommendation letter appropriately.
 You can use “Best regards”, or “Sincerely”; include your and the name of your school right below.

 Keep it Simple and Proofread

 Keep the letter of recommendation short and simple.
-The length of the letter should not be more than one page, single-spaced page, using Times New Roman 12 point font for printed letters or Arial 11-point font for electronically submitted letters.
+The length of the letter should not be more than one page, single-spaced page, using Times New Roman 12-point font for printed letters or Arial 11-point font for electronically submitted letters.
 However, it should not also appear too short.

 Finally, keep in mind that you are writing a recommendation to an academic institution.
-Your reputation and credibility as an educator rest with your letter.
+Your reputation and credibility as an educator rest in your letter.
 While proofreading, check for active voice, proper grammar, and a formal yet warm tone.
 If you are unsure of the content or conventions you’ve used in your letter, ask another teacher who knows the student to read your letter and provide additional insight.